NucleoFusion/cruise/docs/about/index.md

 # About

-Cruise is a powerful, intuitive, and fully-featured TUI (Terminal User Interface) for interacting with Docker.
-Built with Go and Bubbletea.
-It offers a visually rich, keyboard-first experience for managing containers, images, volumes, networks, logs and more — all from your terminal.
+Cruise is a powerful, intuitive, and fully-featured TUI (Terminal User Interface) for managing containers.
+Built with Go and Bubbletea, it offers a visually rich, keyboard-first experience for managing containers, images, volumes, networks, logs and more — all from your terminal.

 <details>
   <summary>Screenshots</summary>